New York Liberty vs. Los Angeles Sparks: Betting Trends, Record ATS, Home/Road Splits

 Liberty Season Stats

-- The Liberty sport a top-five offense this year, ranking second-best in the league with 88.7 points per game.
-At the other end of the court, they rank seventh with 82.7 points allowed per contest.
+- The Liberty own a top-five offense this year, ranking second-best in the league with 88.6 points per game.
+At the other end of the court, they rank fifth with 82.5 points allowed per contest.

-- New York is allowing 34.2 rebounds per game this season (fourth-ranked in WNBA), but it has provided a lift by averaging 37.7 rebounds per game (second-best).
+- In terms of rebounding, it's been a dominant stretch for New York, who is pulling down 37.9 rebounds per game (second-best in WNBA) and allowing 33.8 boards per contest (third-best).

-- The Liberty have been one of the top teams in the league when it comes to assists, as they are delivering 24.2 per game (best in WNBA).
+- With 24.3 dimes per game, the Liberty rank best in the league in the category.

-- New York ranks worst in the WNBA with 12.0 forced turnovers per contest.
-Meanwhile, it is committing 14.1 turnovers per game (ninth-ranked in league).
+- New York, who is ninth in the league with 14.2 turnovers per game, is forcing 11.9 turnovers per contest, which is worst in the WNBA.

-- The Liberty have been shining when it comes to three-point shooting this year, ranking best in the WNBA in treys per game (10.8) and best in three-point percentage (37.7%).
+- The Liberty have been thriving when it comes to three-point shooting this year, ranking best in the WNBA in threes per game (11.0) and second-best in three-point percentage (38.0%).

-- New York ranks ninth in the WNBA by allowing 7.8 three-pointers per contest, but it is allowing a 36.0% shooting percentage from beyond the arc, which ranks third-worst in the league.
+- New York is ceding 7.7 treys per game (eighth-ranked in league).
+It is allowing opposing teams to shoot 35.4% (ninth-ranked) from downtown.

 Ready to put your picks to the test?
 Use code GNPLAY at this link to get a bonus offer for new players at BetMGM.